It’s no secret that towns across Western Canada are changing.

 How do we know this?
 It’s all been done before.

-Baby Boomers are known to be Hard Working, Competitive, and Resourceful, so It’s no surprise they have played a key role in Canada’s economy.
-But as the boomers begin to grow up, that’s starting to change.
+Baby Boomers are known to be hard-working, competitive, and resourceful, so it’s no surprise they have played a key role in Canada’s economy.
+But as the Boomers age, that’s starting to change.